How to Prep a Deck for Stain

 Time Required: Over 1 day

-For professional-looking results when staining, its essential to properly prepare your deck.
-The type of preparation you need to do depends on the condition of your wood.
-New wood requires minimal preparation, while old or damaged wood will require additional steps to ensure the best results when staining.
+For professional-looking results when staining your deck, it is essential to properly prepare your deck.
+The type of preparation you need to do depends on the condition of your wooden deck.
+A new wood deck requires minimal preparation, while old or damaged wood will require additional steps to ensure the best results when applying wood stain.
 This guide will walk you through the steps for how to prep a deck for stain and explain why cleaning a deck before staining is important.

 - While the deck is wet, check for mill glaze (water beading which shows that the surface is not porous.)
 If mill glaze exists, either sand lightly, or scrub the area until water is easily absorbed into the wood.

-- Also while the deck is wet, check for black spots that might indicate mold or mildew (yes, even on new wood.)
+- While the deck is wet, check for black spots that might indicate mold or mildew (yes, even on new wood.)
 If you find mold or mildew, treat with an appropriate product.